lwjohnst86/tagDiabetes/doc/manuscript.md

 concentrations with the outcome variables and several basic characteristics.
 As expected, nearly all TAGFA had very strong positive correlations (r= 0.33 to 0.92) with clinically-measured TAG and moderate positive correlations with WC (r=0.31 to 0.36).
-There was also moderate negative correlations with HDL (r=-0.53 to -0.32).
+There were also moderate negative correlations with HDL (r=-0.53 to -0.32).
 For the outcome variables, the correlations for the insulin sensitivity measures were generally higher (HOMA2-%S: r=-0.48 to -0.32, ISI: r=-0.48 to -0.33) than